kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 The default entry point of a Kedro project uses a Click command line interface (CLI), which is not compatible with Databricks.
 To run your project as a Databricks job, you must define a new entry point specifically for use on Databricks.

-The PySpark Iris starter has this entry point pre-built, so there is no extra work to do in this guide. **Generally you must create it manually for your own projects using the following steps**:
+The PySpark Iris starter has this entry point pre-built, so there is no extra work to do here, but generally you must **create an entry point manually for your own projects using the following steps**:

 1. **Create an entry point script**: Create a new file in `<project_root>/src/iris_databricks` named `databricks_run.py`.
 Copy the following code to this file: